Score Distillation Beyond Acceleration: Generative Modeling from Corrupted Data: Discussions and Limitations

-\paragraph{Unknown corruption operator.} In practical scenarios where only corrupted datasets are available, the true corruption operator is often unknown.
-Note that in our method, we do not require the exact formulas for the operator.
-Instead we only have access to the propagation results of the corruption process.
-This highlights a significant advantage of our approach: the ability to infer properties of the underlying data distribution without explicit knowledge of how the corruption has occurred.
+\paragraph{Unknown corruption operator.} We first note that in many scientific applications such as backhole imaging and multi-coil MRI, the corruption operator is \textbf{known}.
+In settings where the true corruption operator is unknown, off-the-shelf estimators can provide usable approximations of the corruption process, as illustrated in Section~\ref{sec:ablations}.
+Crucially, our method does not require an explicit closed-form specification of the operator: it only assumes access to its \emph{forward propagation} (i.e., the ability to apply the corruption).
+This black-box requirement confers a key advantage—our approach can recover salient properties of the underlying data distribution without explicit knowledge of how the corruption is parameterized.

-\paragraph{Solving inverse problems.} While our method effectively learns a clean data distribution from corrupted observations, it does not inherently support conditional sampling based on a specific observation.
-A promising future direction is to extend our framework into a conditional solver for inverse problems \cite{chung2022diffusion, zhang2024flow, zhu2024think, zhang2025learning, chen2024enhancing}, enabling applications in scientific and engineering domains where recovering corresponding clean samples from measurements is critical.

-\paragraph{Applications in scientific discovery.} Our proposed approach is particularly well-suited for scientific discovery applications, where access to clean observational data is inherently limited.
-Applying our method to other datasets across different scientific domains is a promising avenue for future research.